rogerdahl/ws2812b-neopixel-stuff/README.md

 * [Player and Emulator for Windows, Linux, Mac, Pi](players/emulator/README.md)
     * Emulates the LEDs by drawing them on screen using OpenGL
     * Enables fast effect development and debugging
-    * Cross-platform.
-Tested on Windows and Linux
+    * Cross-platform, tested on Windows and Linux

 #### Effects